MicrosoftDocs/entra-docs/docs/identity/devices/troubleshoot-macos-platform-single-sign-on-extension.md

 #Customer intent: As a customer, I want to understand how to troubleshoot macOS Platform single sign-on (PSSO) issues, have some frequently asked questions answered, and understand different scenarios to validate.
 ---

-# MacOS Platform single sign-on known issues and troubleshooting (preview)
+# macOS Platform single sign-on known issues and troubleshooting (preview)

 This article outlines the current known issues and common questions with macOS Platform single sign-on (PSSO).
 It provides issue solutions and information on how to report an issue that isn't covered.
 This article also includes troubleshooting guidance.